universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ### 🔥 Elementalist : Medium Skill
 Elementalists are able absorb environmental effects, such as a fire spreading through the sanctuary which would reduce the life essence gained, and empower team mates with elemental damage.

 Elementalists will be on damage control, prioritizing the absorption of elemental effects to mitigate damage to the sanctuary.
-Once absorbed sufficent elemental essence, they can empower a team mate with it (such as lighting a Paladins sword on fire) allowing that team mate to inflict increased damage.
+Once absorbed sufficient elemental essence, they can empower a team mate with it (such as lighting a Paladins sword on fire) allowing that team mate to inflict increased damage.
 This class is not combat focused and provides those who would find combat stressful a mode of playing.

 With upgrades, an elementalist can absorb elemental effects from invaders which results in their attacks not being empowered by elemental effects and thus reducing their impact on the sanctuary.